 🔹 Mild Dehydration (1–3% fluid loss)

-- ✔ Dry mouth and slightly darker urine due to reduced renal filtration
+✔ Dry mouth and slightly darker urine due to renal conservation of water

-- ✔ Subtle cognitive changes (mild fatigue, difficulty concentrating)
+✔ Subtle cognitive changes (mild fatigue, reduced concentration)

 🔹 Moderate Dehydration (4–6% fluid loss)